protocol/research-website/content/posts/202010-gossipsub-v1.1/index.md

 <center>{{< figure src="image6.png" alt="the graft v prune threshhold" >}}</center>

 **Gossip links** augment the message propagation performance of the protocol.
-Gossiping allows the network to operate on a relatively low degree and therefore, keep traffic under certain levels.
+Gossiping allows the network to operate on a relatively low degree and, therefore, keep traffic under certain levels.
 There is a clear tradeoff between gossiping levels and the degree of the network, which we depict in the following figure:

 <center>{{< figure src="image2.png" alt="tradeoff between gossiping levels and the degree of the network" >}}</center>